 The measurements showed I have a ‘Marfanoid Habitus’, a body shape common in people with a connective tissue disorder.
 Features include a tall slender physique, with long arms, legs, fingers and toes.
 I have all those characteristics, plus my arm-span is greater than my height which is a key indicator.
 At 6 foot 1 inch, I’m oddly tall for my family, 5 inches taller than my parents, and 12 inches taller than my sister.

 I was referred to Professor Rodney Grahame at University College Hospital, a rheumatologist and specialist in hypermobility.
 Thankfully tests on my heart and eyes ruled out Marfan Syndrome, which can cause serious cardiac problems.
 Professor Grahame found most of my joints were hypermobile (double jointed), some ‘markedly so’.
 I’d always known my fingers were double jointed, but I wasn’t aware my other joints were.
 A skin biopsy also found that my skin was hyperelastic (very stretchy).
-Due to these features, my marfanoid body shape, and a history of joint pain, Professor Grahame diagnosed me with Ehlers Danlos Syndrome Hypermobility type (formerly known as type 3).
+Due to these features, my marfanoid body shape, and a history of joint pain, Professor Grahame diagnosed me with Ehlers-Danlos Syndrome Hypermobility type (now known as hypermobile Ehlers-Danlos Syndrome).

 Beighton Finger Test. – One point for each little finger that bends backwards beyond 90 degrees.

-Prof. Mathias and Prof. Grahame have since established that 80-90% of POTS patients also have Ehlers Danlos Syndrome Hypermobility type.
+Prof. Mathias and Prof. Grahame have since established that 80-90% of POTS patients also have hypermobile Ehlers-Danlos Syndrome.
 In a healthy person blood vessels constrict slightly on standing to help cope with gravity.
 In someone with EDS the weak connective tissue in blood vessels causes them to expand under pressure rather than constrict, so blood sinks into the hands and lower legs (venous pooling).
 The rise in heart rate which patients experience is the body’s attempt to prevent this. (ref).